gauthamvasan/gauthamvasan.github.io/index.md

 I read.
 I write.
 I build stuff.

 **I'm interested in building machines with animal-like intelligence.**
-Specifically, I aim to understand algorithmic principles that could enable robots to _continually_ learn, adapt, develop, and improve throughout their lifetimes.
+Specifically, I aim to understand algorithmic principles that could enable robots to _continually_ learn, adapt, develop, and improve throughout their lives.
 In pursuit of this goal, I design and develop _reinforcement learning ([RL][RL-wiki])_ algorithms and _continual learning_ systems for real-world robots.

 I also have a strong side interest in _Neuroscience_, _Evolutionary Biology_ and _Quantum Computing_.
 All are part of an overarching goal to understand the emergence of intelligence.  <br>